 When regurgitation is more severe, a person may have palpitations, especially when lying on the left side.

 If regurgitation is severe enough, the heart may enlarge to maintain forward flow of blood, causing heart failure (when the heart does not pump enough blood to the body).
 This may produce symptoms

 ranging from shortness of breath during exertion, coughing, congestion around the heart and lungs, swelling of the legs and feet.

 What conditions may be related to mitral regurgitation?

-A fibrillating atrium is just a quivering, not a pumping, that will not allow blood to flow normally, which may cause blood clots that can eventually cause a stroke.
+A fibrillating atrium is just a quivering, not a pumping, that will not allow blood to flow normally, which increases the risk for blood clots that may cause a stroke.